jessejuwe/intro-to-nlp/README.md

 ```

 ## Conda Environment
 Virtual environments are a great way to manage different packages for different projects.
-Creating a virtual environment for this particular set of projects allows you to ensure you can use the correct packages without affecting any other packages you already have installed.
+Creating a virtual environment for this set of projects ensures you can use the correct packages without affecting any other packages you already have installed.

 ```
 conda create --name intro_to_nlp_env python=3.11